Skate Shop Day is a global initiative that aims to support, promote, and raise awareness for independently-owned skate stores.

 The international celebration of skater-own retail businesses takes place every February 19.

-While Go Skateboarding Day challenges skaters to get out to the streets and skateparks, Skate Shop Day invites sidewalk surfers to pay a visit to their local store.
+While Go Skateboarding Day challenges skaters to get out on the streets and skateparks, Skate Shop Day invites sidewalk surfers to visit their local store.

 Skate Shop Day was established in 2020 by Scotty Coats and Chris Nieratko.